The Importance of Health and Wellness, Now More Than Ever

 What can we do when are faced with loss, when we are faced with a world that seems unrecognizable?
 The pandemic has forced many of us to reckon with difficult feelings and situations, and is having a documented negative impact on the mental health of a growing number of people.
 In the same breath, some are finding new paths of resilience as well as the time and space to slow down and reconnect with family, friends, and themselves.
 One powerful tool some are turning to are contemplative practices such as yoga or mindfulness.

 While these practices have been available at the Austen Riggs Center for patients for some time, the pandemic has necessitated new approaches that are physically distant or virtual.
-Dr. Heather Churchill explains how these adaptations are impacting the Health and Wellness Program and what it has done to both meet the needs of patients and keep everyone safe.
+Heather Churchill, PsyD, explains how these adaptations are impacting the Health and Wellness Program and what it has done to both meet the needs of patients and keep everyone safe.

 How has the Health and Wellness Program adapted to the pandemic?